How to Force WordPress Posts to Have Featured Images

 Posts and pages normally have a single featured image.

 If you're new to WordPress, you'll find the “Featured Image” box on the right-hand side of the screen when creating posts.
 If you don't see this option, check your Featured Image permissions.

 Click on the “Set Featured Image” link and this will open the WordPress Media Uploader.
 You can use that to upload an image from your computer or use an existing image from your Media Library.

 How Featured Images display on your site is 100% decided by your theme.

-Take a look at the UpStream blog.
-UpStream is a popular project management plugin for WordPress.
+Take a look at the blog post below.
 On the main blog page, the Featured Image is on the left-hand side.

 However, if you click through to a single blog page, the Featured Image has moved above the main text:

 Almost all themes support Featured Images, but if your theme does not, here's how to add Featured Image support to a WordPress theme.

 Here's a key thing to know about Featured Images … many themes will look strange without them.
 Many designers create themes that look great with a Featured Image but look slightly odd and sparse without them.

 So if you want to force your writers to include Featured Images, how can you do it?